Donald Ross Classics: Golf in Pinehurst and Southern Pines

 After a long day of golf, you’ll need a place to retreat.
 Pine Crest Inn, which Ross owned for almost 30 years, is the appropriate choice.
 It offers traditional rooms with two beds, the private Telegraph Cottage with two queens and a single, and Snore Rooms, which become two rooms in one by closing an interior door.

-Replay your game and those of fellow duffers at the inn’s sometimes boisterous Mr. B’s Lounge, which is regularly rated one of the country’s best 19th holes.
+Replay your game and those of fellow duffers at the inn’s sometimes boisterous Mr. B’s Pub, which is regularly rated one of the country’s best 19th holes.
 Drink up its mounds of memorabilia, and try a round with the indoor chipping target, a game that supposedly originated with Ross.
 If you’d prefer a less competitive spot to enjoy your libation, the porch is lined with rockers.

 The inn serves breakfast, Sunday brunch and dinner, when the 22-ounce porterhouse pork chop with mashed potatoes, vegetables and pan gravy has been the choice for more than 60 years.
 More restaurants, along with a variety of small shops, are within walking distance.
 Try family-friendly Pinehurst Pizza or Elliott’s on Linden for farm-to-table cuisine.

 Staying at select hotels and inns in the area, such as Pine Crest, allows you to take advantage of golf packages to play at other Ross-designed courses, including Pinehurst Resort’s No. 1 and No. 3.
 It also makes it easy to stop by Tufts Archives inside Given Memorial Library for a lesson on local golf history.
 Its collection includes photos, memorabilia and course sketches made by Ross.

 Option 3: Vintage Ross Courses and Southern Hospitality